 Sergio López Martínez (President) holds a PhD in Historical Linguistics from the University of Oviedo, where he also works as a lecturer.
 He recently passed his viva for his PhD thesis, which focuses on the interplay between syntax and information structure in Old English.
 He holds a degree in English Philology from the University of Oviedo and an MSc in English Language from the University of Edinburgh.
 He spent a year teaching as a Language Lector at the University of Kent, and was a visiting researcher at the University of Edinburgh and at Radboud University Nijmegen.
 He was awarded a Severo Ochoa scholarship.

 Almudena Machado Jiménez (Vice-President) is currently working on her PhD thesis at the University of Jaén, where she is a lecturer at the Department of English Philology.
 She holds a BA degree in English Studies (University of Jaén) and was awarded with the Bachelor’s Degree Extraordinary Prize.
 She also holds a MA in Teacher Training in Foreign Languages and a MA in English Studies with a specialisation in English Literatures and Cultures at the same university.
-In 2019, she was a visiting researcher at the SOAS University of London.
+She has been a visiting researcher at the SOAS University of London and the ULICES University of Lisbon.
 Her research interests are gender studies, postcolonialism and utopian studies, particularly the notions of sisterhood and motherhood in contemporary feminist dystopias.

 Laura García Fernández (1st secretary) holds a PhD in English Philology from the University of La Rioja.
 She currently focuses her postdoctoral research on the field of Historical Linguistics, more specifically, she deals with the verbal lexicon of the Anglo-Saxons.
 She spent six months as a visiting scholar at the Dictionary of Old English (University of Toronto).
 She is also actively engaged in the field of English Studies, working as an associate editor of international journals and contributing to the organisation of international conferences.